aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/pilgrimage/sigd/wayargu-debre-and-they-climbed-the-mount-in-geez-with-vocalized-hebrew-and-english-translation.html.md

 <html>
 <head></head>
 <body>
-Title: Prayers for the Morning of Sigd: ወዐርጉ፡ደብር | Wäʿärəgu Däbərə (And They Climbed the Mount), in Ge'ez with vocalized Hebrew and English translation<br />
+Title: Prayers for the Morning of Sigd: ወዐርጉ ፡ ደብር | Wäʿärəgu Däbərə (And They Climbed the Mount), in Ge'ez with vocalized Hebrew and English translation<br />
 Primary contributor: isaac.gantwerk-mayer<br />
 For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=27894">http://opensiddur.org/?p=27894</a>
 <p />